AlliBharathy/AddressBook/FAQ.md

-FAQ
+#FAQ

-Why "Address Book" project?
+###Why "Address Book" project?

-Address Book is the Foundational Project through which Industry approved standard desigh and Technology can be explored.
+Address Book is a **Foundational** Project through which Industry approved standard design and Technology can be explored.